 20th December – Carol concert

 Year 3 P.E days are on Wednesday and Friday.

 Year 4 P.E and swimming day is Wednesday.
 For swimming sessions, please ensure your child brings with them a dark coloured swimming costume, goggles (if required but not necessary), a towel and a healthy fruit snack.
 Long hair should be tied up and all ear piercings removed.

 Weather permitting; P.E lessons may take place outside.
 Please ensure your child has both their indoor and outdoor P.E kit in school including suitable footwear.

 Library day: Thursday

 Reading Books changes: Reading books will be need to be handed in Wednesday along with their homework books.
 Both will be returned on Thursday.

 Please read with your child daily and ensure they have their book-bags in school every day.

-Will be given out at the start of each half term.
-Children will need to return these every Wednesday to be marked and books will be returned on Friday.
+A new homework grid will be given to all children this half term.
+Children will need to return these every Wednesday to be marked and will receive them back on Fridays.